Sumner PC & Associates

 The judge may consider different alternatives, including a fine, probation, community service, electronic tether, a sentence to jail or prison, or a combination of these sanctions.
 The judge must also order the defendant to make restitution to any victims who have suffered any financial harm from the defendant’s actions.

-There are three types of appeals that may occur in a criminal case: (1) an interlocutory appeal; (2) appeal of right; and (3) appeal by leave of the court.
+There are three types of appeals that may occur during a criminal case in Michigan: (1) an interlocutory appeal; (2) appeal of right; and (3) appeal by leave of the court.

 An interlocutory appeal occurs when a party tries to appeal a judge’s decision before the case goes to trial or before the trial is finished.

 An appeal of right occurs after a jury trial in which the defendant is found guilty.
 The Michigan constitution has been amended to eliminate an appeal of right when a defendant pleads guilty.

 An appeal by leave of the court occurs when an appeal of right is not available.
 This could occur when a defendant who pleads guilty does not like the sentence that was imposed.
 The appellate court has the discretion to reject the appeal or “grant leave” to allow the appeal.

 If there is an appeal of right or the court allows an appeal by leave, both the defense and the prosecution must file legal arguments called “briefs” that summarize the case facts, frame the legal issues to be decided and present written arguments supported by prior law.
 These filings are usually anything but brief, as they may be twenty pages or more in length.
 Either party may request to make an oral argument to the appellate court.

 The appellate court for misdemeanor cases is the Circuit Court.
 The initial appellate court for felony cases is the Court of Appeals.
 The Michigan Supreme Court may hear cases from the lower appellate courts, but most often is not required to do so.